|

 4. Can tax authorities or any other "third party" get information about the beneficial owners of the offshore company?

-To preserve the confidentiality of the beneficial owners we recommend using the nominee services of director and shareholder, which we provide.
-You can also consider using bearer shares.
-That way the Registry of the Commonwealth of Dominica will not know the names of beneficial owners of an offshore company.
-In Dominica there is no open Registry of directors and shareholders.
+The names of the beneficial owners and directors do not appear in any public document.
+To further preserve the confidentiality of the beneficial owners we recommend using the nominee services of director and shareholder, which we provide.
+That way the Registry will not know the names of beneficial owners of an offshore company.
+There is no open Registry of directors and shareholders.

-Only your registered agent, which is "CCP Inc.", will have your personal details.
-Government Authorities can request the information from the agent only with a courts' order, but they would have to present very strong evidence of your illegal activities in court for such order to be granted.
+Only your registered agent, which is “CCP Inc.”, will have your personal details.
+Government Authorities can request the information from the agent only with a court order, but they would have to present very strong evidence of illegal activities to the court for such order to be granted.

 Back to top